-Personal explanation Supplementary Explanations by representative Regular Investor Briefings for Individual Investors Yes We participate in investor briefings for individual investors and explain our business and future business development.
-Regular Investor Briefings for Analysts and Institutional Investors Yes The following briefings are conducted by the president and supervising director -Quarterly and fiscal year-end earnings results online conference -Business briefings, etc Individual briefings Posting of IR Materials on Website Various materials (Japanese and English) are uploaded to our website.
-Establishment of Department and/or Manager in Charge of IR An officer is in charge of IR and we have set up an office to handle IR (Corporate Communications Office).
-Other We issue We WILL , a shareholders communication tool, and the KAITEKI Report, a integrated report.
+Personal explanation Supplementary Explanations by representative Regular Investor Briefings Yes We participate in investor briefings for individual for Individual Investors investors and explain our business and future business development.
+Regular Investor Briefings Yes The following briefings are conducted by the president for Analysts and and supervising director Institutional Investors -Quarterly and fiscal year-end earnings results online conference -Business briefings, etc. - Individual briefings Posting of IR Materials on Various materials (Japanese and English) are uploaded to Website our website.
+Establishment of An officer is in charge of IR and we have set up an office Department and/or Manager to handle IR (Corporate Communications Division). in Charge of IR -

+Other We issue We WILL, a shareholders communication tool, and the KAITEKI Report, a integrated report.
 Both are available on our website.